-As we began to load the ferry, The Cumberland Lady, we found it packed with young and old alike.
+As we began to load The Cumberland Lady, we found it packed with young and old alike.
 Some ferry riders had a backpack for several days’ camping there.
-In order to keep the island in its natural state, everyone carries a backpack or bag with food, water, and necessities.
+To keep the island in its natural state, everyone carries a backpack or bag with food, water, and necessities.
 You will not find concessions on the island — and no gift shop for your trinkets.
 It’s “pack in/pack out.”

-The National Park Service wants you to know the following before you arrive: Plan to carry your own trash off the island, and plan on walking or riding a bicycle.
+The National Park Service wants you to know the following before you arrive: Plan to carry your trash off the island and plan on walking or riding a bicycle.
 Or you can reserve a spot on the Land and Legacies Tour, the only tour on the island (see future blog).
-For Cumberland is truly a “wild” island in almost every sense of the word.
+For Cumberland is a “wild” island in almost every sense of the word.

 Where to stay

-You will need a permit to camp, (click here), and be prepared for the basics only.
+You will need a permit to camp, (click here), and prepare for the basics only.
 I hear only cold showers are available, and this old gran’s body has long passed its time to sleep on the ground — I know my limitations.

 Greyfield Inn is the only hotel accommodation on Cumberland Island.
-In order to stay at Greyfield Inn, you will catch the ferry, Lucy R Ferguson, from Fernandina Beach, FL on Amelia Island.
+To stay at Greyfield Inn, you will catch the ferry, Lucy R Ferguson, from Fernandina Beach, FL on Amelia Island.
 Make your reservations ahead of time here.

 On our first day at Cumberland Island, we traveled with a group of about 33 people, ages 55 and older, through the Road Scholar Program.
 Read about my Road Scholar experience here.
 With bug spray, sunblock, lunch and several bottles of water in hand, we unloaded the ferry and met our guide.